Revealed and Concealed Repression: Theory and Measurement: Model of Revealed and Concealed Repression

 We begin by outlining the model informally before turning to its formal exposition.
 Consider a society consisting of a regime, the general public, and activists.
-To maintain the status quo, the regime needs some support from the general public.
+To maintain the status quo, the regime requires some degree of support from the general public.
 If activists challenge the regime and the public supports them, the status quo is overturned.

-Some activists pursue policies that, if implemented, will benefit the public (e.g., Solidarity in Poland); we refer to them as ``good'' activists.
-Others pursue policies that will harm the public (e.g., Mojahedin in Iran); we refer to them as ``bad'' activists.
-There is a conflict of interest between the regime and the public: It prefers to maintain the status quo over any change.
+Activists differ in the tactics and policies they pursue.
+Some pursue actions and policies that are beneficial for the public (e.g., Solidarity in Poland); we refer to them as ``good'' activists.
+Others pursue actions and policies that are harmful to the public (e.g., the Mojahedin in Iran); we refer to them as ``bad'' activists.
+This distinction encompasses both the goals activists pursue and the tactics they employ, including peaceful mobilization, targeted violence against security forces, or indiscriminate violence.
+The regime and the public have a conflict of interest: The regime prefers to avoid challengers and maintain the status quo over any change.

-With probability $\gamma$, activists have a window of opportunity to organize and exert pressure on the regime for policy change \autocite{tarrow2011power, mcadam1999political, tilly2007contentious}.
-With the complementary probability $1-\gamma$ there is no window of opportunity or they cannot organize, so there is no initial pressure or protest.
-With probability $\gamma q$, the organized activists are the type to demand good policies for the public and, with the remaining probability $\gamma (1-q)$, they are the type to demand harmful ones.
+First, activists decide whether to organize and challenge the regime.
+At this stage, activists face uncertainty about how they will ultimately be perceived by the public, reflecting, for example, imperfect knowledge of public preferences and unpredictable incidents and difficult decisions that arise during mobilization, such as fundraising through illegal means, justified or unjustified violence, or damage to public or private property.
+With probability $q$, the activists’ success benefits the public; with probability $1-q$, it harms the public.
 If activists organize, the regime can either concede to their demands or repress them, and either conceal or reveal that repression.